About the Library

 Renowned architect Louis I. Kahn was commissioned in November 1965 to design the Academy Library.
 Construction began in April 1969 and was completed in November 1971.
 In 1995, the library was officially named the Class of 1945 Library, honoring Dr. Lewis Perry, Exeter's eighth principal (1914-1946).

-At present, the Library houses 160,000 volumes on nine levels and has a shelf capacity of 250,000 volumes.
+At present, the Library provides access to 260,000 print and electronic volumes.
+The print volumes are housed on nine levels with a shelf capacity of 250,000 volumes.
 Two seminar rooms on the fourth floor are available for classes and meetings.
 There are 210 study carrels, as well as numerous reading lounges and long tables at which students can work together.
 The seating capacity of the Library can accommodate nearly half the student population of the Academy.

 Biblion, the automated catalog/circulation system, is available to locate library materials.
 The reference collection on the main floor contains more than 4,000 volumes.
-The Library subscribes to 300 magazines and maintains 10,000 volumes of bound periodicals.
+The Library subscribes to 335 print magazines, 27,700 electronic journals in 47 databases, and maintains 10,000 volumes of bound periodicals.
 In addition, the Library has an extensive collection of microfilm and microfiche.

 © Steve RosenthalSome 8,500 volumes are separated from the general circulating collection in smaller collections on the fourth floor, including the alumni/ae collection with more than 4,500 items.
 Such treasures as leaves from 13th- to 16th-century illuminated manuscripts, 16th-century wood engravings, original ships' logs, and early British and American newspapers are available for scholarly research and are displayed from time to time in special exhibits.
 The Library's Ottaway/Bown Adams Silent Film Library is a collection of more than 300 films produced in the United States, England, France, Germany, and Russia.